Welcome to Criminal Justice Graduate Studies and Research at EKU!

 Thank you for considering our graduate program, and please feel free to contact us if you have any questions.
 Contacts for each graduate program and for the Chair of Graduate Studies are listed below:

-- Criminal Justice Graduate Program
+- Criminology and Criminal Justice Graduate Program

 - Online Correctional Leadership Graduate Program

 - Chair of Graduate Studies and Research